haiku/website/content/development/coding-guidelines.md

 		void			FooFunction() {}
 };

-// Empty functions defined outside class should not be converted to inline functions
+// Empty functions defined outside class must be formatted the same as other functions

 void
 Foo::FooFunction()